What is the University of California Research eXchange Data Explorer?

 What can UC ReX not do?

 UC ReX is a cohort discovery tool, meaning only patient counts can be retrieved.
-Patient information cannot be accessed through this tool, but it is possible to gather this information outside of UC ReX.
-Please contact us if you would like to gather this information.
+Individual patient-level data cannot be accessed through this tool, but it is possible to gather this information outside of UC ReX.
+Please contact us directly at firstname.lastname@example.org if you would like individual patient-level data.
+These requests will be reviewed on a case by case basis.

 Who can use the tool?